z-gong/openmm-velocityVerlet/README.md

 ```

 ## Known issues
-- The TGNH thermostat doesn't work correctly for atoms without bond or constraint.
-This is because the getMolecules() function simply ignores these atoms.
-This issue will get fixed soon.

 - The external electric field should be used with caution.
 One should apply the electric field to all particles or none of them of same molecules types.